 Our partners include organisations such as: Sony Computer Entertainment Europe, The Creative Assembly, Codemasters, 22Cans, Eutechnyx, Roll7, Rebellion, Game Republic, UKIE, TIGA, The Knowledge Transfer Network, BT, Sue Ryder.
 Check them all out at www.iggi.org.uk/industry-partners/.

 Your research work with partners like these will help to increase the use of games as a tool for scientific research and societal good, as well as creating more fun and profitable games that exploit research advances.
 Your research will take up around 80% of your time, working closely with one or more expert supervisors.
 This research will be supplemented by a tailored teaching and training programme where you will develop games and undertake other activities in small teams with the other IGGI PhD students.
 See www.iggi.org.uk/students/ for example of the IGGI students work to date.

 You will receive high-level technical skills training from a range of academic leaders, covering topics in games development, games design and research skills.
 You will also have the opportunity to access advanced taught modules at your home institution.

 We have one fully-funded studentship to award to an outstanding applicant that covers fees and an annual tax-free stipend of at least £14,553 (tax and national insurance free) for four years.

 You can contact potential supervisors directly (see the Essex supervisors on this list www.iggi.org.uk/supervisors/), or we can help you to choose a principal supervisor from Essex based on your interests and background.

-We expect substantial competition for IGGI studentships and we encourage good students to submit applications as early as possible.
-The deadline for applications is midnight (GMT) on Friday 27th January 2017.
-Interviews will take place at Goldsmiths, University of London on Friday 10th March 2017.
+In previous years, we have had substantial competition for IGGI studentships, and we encourage good students to submit applications as early as possible, and to contact potential supervisors well before the deadline.
+The deadline for applications is midnight (GMT) on Friday 5th May 2017.
+Interviews are expected to be held on Friday 26th May, 2017.